GeoMapp-Project/GeoMapp-Tracker/README.md

 - CSS
 - JS

-OBS: If you will use this app on your project, you need to move de .png or .jpeg archives to a created "IMG" folder!
+OBS: If you will use this app on your project, you need to move de .png or .jpeg archives to a named "IMG" folder!